 8. In the light of capacity constraints, Parties shall encourage international organizations to grant preferential treatment to, and consider the specific needs and special requirements of developing States Parties, in particular the least developed countries, landlocked developing States and small island developing States, and taking into account the special circumstances of small island developing States, in the allocation of appropriate funds and technical assistance and the utilization of their specialized services for the purposes of the conservation and sustainable use of marine biological diversity of areas beyond national jurisdiction.

 9. The Conference of the Parties shall establish a working group on financial resources.
 It shall be composed of members possessing appropriate qualifications and expertise.
-The terms of reference and modalities for the operation of the committee shall be determined by the Conference of the Parties.
+The terms of reference and modalities for the operation of the working group shall be determined by the Conference of the Parties.
 The working group shall periodically report and make recommendations on the identification and mobilization of funds under the mechanism.
 It shall also collect information and report on funding under other mechanisms and instruments contributing directly or indirectly to the achievement of the objectives of this Agreement.
 In addition to the considerations provided in this article, the working group on financial resources shall consider, inter alia:

 (a) The assessment of the needs of the Parties, in particular developing States Parties;